securitybunker/better-gdpr/readme.txt

 == Description ==

-Better-GDPR is a part of GDPR automation service built by the <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.
-In addition to regular services like cookie consent and GDPR user request management, the plugin knows to automatically sync user records with different cloud SAAS services.
-For example Mailchimp, GetResponse, Hubspot, SAP, Salesforce, etc...
+Better-GDPR is a part of **GDPR automation service** built by the <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.

+== Why we are better? ==

+This product is great for anyone selling to **European customers** (e-commerce, startups, consulting).
+The service provides **visibility** to the end users about personal data both on the WordPress website, inside online CRM systems (HubSpot, Salesforce, SAP, Zoho, etc...), inside online email marketing services (GetResponse, Mailchimp, etc...), inside online support systems (Zendesk, Freshdesk, etc...) and other SAAS services and everything form the user **Privacy Portal**.
+In addition, the plugin has regular features like cookie consent banner and integration with different WordPress forms (login, signup, contact, purchase, etc...).

-= Plugin main advantages: =
+== Plugin main advantages: ==

-1. GDPR compliant cookie consent popup
+1. User Privacy Portal
-2. Simple integration
+2. Simple integration - no DB changes
-3. User privacy portal
-4. User profile sync and change propagation
+3. User profile change propagation
+4. GDPR compliant cookie consent popup

 = 1.
-GDPR compliant cookie consent plugin =

-It is very similar to other cookie consent popup plugins.
-The main difference between most of the similar tools is that we inject not-required components (JavaScript) only after we got actual user consent.
-For example, Advertising related JavaScript code will be injected after the user gave us Advertising consent.
-You will need to specify actual JavaScript code to inject (i.e. Facebook pixel) under specific categories using our management tool.

-Under the hood, user consent categories are saved in a special cookie called: "BETTERGDPR".
-So, when the page loads, for the user, we check the value of the "BETTERGDPR" cookie value and inject approved JavaScript code.
-If it is a new user, we will show the user our cookie consent popup.
+User Privacy Portal =

+All your users will get access to the Privacy Portal.
+The **Privacy Portal** allows your customers to fetch personal details from your website and from other 3rd party SAAS services.
+Privacy Portal gives a solution for the following GDPR requirements:

+* **Access**: your customers can fetch and view personal data.
+* **Withdraw**: your customers can withdraw consents given previously.
+* **Update**: your customers can change their personal data.
+* **Delete**: your customers can perform a "forget-me" request inside the Privacy Portal.
+* **Restrict**: your customers can restrict sharing and processing of their personal records.

 = 2.
 Simple Integration =

 BetterGDPR plugin does not change your database structure, nor it does not create any additional tables.
-Instead, the plugin will open for your site a tenant subdomain at PrivacyBunker.cloud - a service build and maintained by the **PranoidGuy.com team**.
-This domain will be used as a privacy portal for your users.
+Instead, the plugin will open for your site a tenant subdomain at **PrivacyBunker.cloud** - a service build and maintained by the <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.
+This domain will be used as a **Privacy Portal** for your users.

 What are the advantages of this architecture:

 1. No changes in your WordPress production database.
-2. The user can use the Privacy Portal covered bellow.
+2. The user can use the Privacy Portal.
 3. Personal data is encrypted and stored in the AWS Aurora PostgreSQL cluster deployed in Frankfurt.

 = 3.
-User privacy portal =
+User profile change propagation =

-All your users will get access to the cloud Privacy Portal.
-This Privacy Portal will allow your customers to fetch details from other 3rd party SAAS services and give you a solution for the following GDPR requirements:

-* **Access**: your customers can fetch and view PII from WordPress and from other SAAS services you might use.
-* **Withdraw**: your customers can withdraw consents given previously.
-* **Update**: your customers can change their personal data.
-* **Delete**: your customers can perform a "forget-me" request inside the Privacy Portal.
-* **Restrict**: your customers can restrict the sharing and processing of their personal records.
+If configured, upon user profile change, the service can automatically sync user details with supported SAAS services.
+In case the user record is deleted and you approve this, the service will automatically delete user records from these SAAS services.

 = 4.
-User profile change propagation =

-If configured, upon user profile change, the service can automatically sync user details with the following SAAS services:

-1. GetReponse
-2. MailChimp
-3. HubSpot
-4. Salesforce
-5. Etc...

-If a user is deleted, the service can be configured to automatically delete user records from configured SAAS services.
+GDPR compliant cookie consent plugin =

+It is very similar to other cookie consent popup plugins.
+The plugin injects JavaScript only after it got actual user consent.
+For example, Advertising related JavaScript code will be injected after the user gave us Advertising consent.
+You will need to specify actual JavaScript code to inject (i.e. Facebook pixel) under a specific category in the service management tool.

+Under the hood, user consent categories are saved in a special cookie called: "BETTERGDPR".
+So, when the page loads, the plugin checks the value of the "BETTERGDPR" cookie and injects the approved JavaScript code.
+If it is a new site visitor, we will show the user our cookie consent popup.

 == Frequently Asked Questions ==